LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2019-06-03-mini-marathon.md

 ---
-title: Liffey Valley Marshalling the Women's Mini-Marathon
+title: Marshalling the Women's Mini-Marathon
 location: Dublin, Baggot Street
 ---
 This Sunday just gone Liffey Valley were out in force marshalling the 37th Women's